Documented conversion funnels help you consider the whole picture

 Conversion funnels are a graphic description of the path a customer takes through your system of marketing activations.
 Generally speaking, the end of a conversion funnel is either someone becoming a new customer or an advocate for your company.

-In the typical customer journey (no matter the industry), a prospect will learn about a company or product, investigate further, maybe compare against other offers for a similar product, and then make a purchasing decision.
+In the typical customer journey (no matter the industry), a prospect will learn about a company or product, investigate further, maybe compare it against other offers for a similar product, and then make a purchasing decision.
 This is why a conversion funnel is broken into what’s known as stages or phases.

 Each stage represents a significant increase in the prospect’s understanding of your offering as well as your understanding of their demographic information and wants/needs.